shaileshkumartripathi/k15DevelopmentTask/README.md

  URL: http://localhost:8080/h2-console

- Runt he query to see the data in the table.SELECT * FROM REGISTRATION;
+ Run the query to see the data in the table.SELECT * FROM REGISTRATION;

 ## Code Analyse via Inspect Code Tool and SonarLint

- SonarLint not shows any error in registrationResource.java Code Inspect showing minimal warning.
+ SonarLint not shows any error in registrationResource.java

+ Code Inspect showing minimal warning.